Inside ‘Woodland Hills Foley,’ a Dance Foley Workflow Built for Musicals

 But there was a problem that only became obvious later.

-“For the dancers, they were more concerned with doing the proper moves to match the performances and not really caring how the steps actually sounded,” he says.
+“For the dancers, they were more concerned with doing the proper moves to match the performances and not really caring how the steps actually sounded,” he explains.
 “Not good.”

-He left the foley stage frustrated and hoped they could fix it later in the mix.
+He left the foley stage frustrated, hoping they could fix it later in the mix.

 That didn’t happen.

-At the final mix, they would bring up the dance foley and the director would react instantly.
-“What the h*** is that!?”
+At the final mix, they brought up the dance foley, and the director reacted instantly.
+“What the h is that!?”

 "It never sat right."
-The mixers would try to work with it, then pull it out again because it was distracting.
-In the end, none of those three days made it into the final.
+The mixers tried to work with it, then pulled it out again because it was distracting.
+In the end, none of those three days made it into the final cut.

 Then came the invoice...